 Shahbazi was nominated for another Emmy for her coverage from Havana when President Obama visited Cuba as part of the historic shift in US-Cuba relations.
 She was later on the air with live coverage and analysis when Cuban dictator Fidel Castro died.
 She drew on her knowledge of the Southern California market while anchoring live coverage of the San Bernardino terror attack, and kept viewers informed during live coverage of the Paris terror attacks.

 She is also the face of the series “CBS4’s Mentoring Matters,” which focuses on inspirational South Floridians who make a difference in young people’s lives.
-As part of the series, she produced and reported the documentary, “Operation Peacemaker,” about a controversial gun violence prevention program in California that pays known violent offenders not to shoot.
+As part of the series, she produced and reported the Emmy-nominated documentary “Operation Peacemaker,” about a controversial gun violence prevention program in California that pays known violent offenders not to shoot.

 Before joining CBS4, Shahbazi was a reporter and fill-in anchor at KABC-TV in Los Angeles, where she investigated illegal foreclosures and reported on wildfires, the shootings at LAX and Santa Monica College, the Asiana plane crash in San Francisco and the Academy Awards from Hollywood, among a host of other national stories.

 Shahbazi was also an education reporter at KEPR-TV in Pasco, Washington.
 She got her start in television behind the scenes at KTVU-TV in Oakland, California.
-She started her journalism career at a small weekly newspaper in Malibu, California, and on the documentary film, “King Leopold’s Ghost,” based on the best-selling book by Adam Hochschild.
+She started her journalism career at a small weekly newspaper in Malibu, California, and on the award-winning documentary film, “King Leopold’s Ghost,” based on the best-selling book by Adam Hochschild.

 Shahbazi is also an accomplished photographer and editor, with a decade of experience behind the camera.
 She was the first TV news reporter in the nation’s second largest television market to shoot and edit her own daily stories.
 Her work has appeared on ABC, CNN, CBS and PBS.